Azure/azure-sdk-tools/doc/common/TypeSpec-Project-Scripts.md

 ## TypeSpec-Project-Generate.ps1

-This is the second script that should be called and can be found at `./eng/common/scripts/TypeSpec-Project-Generate.ps1`.
+It can be found at `./eng/common/scripts/TypeSpec-Project-Generate.ps1`.
 It takes the exact same parameter as the sync script.

 ```powershell
 ./eng/common/scripts/TypeSpec-Project-Generate.ps1 ./sdk/openai/Azure.AI.OpenAI